satnam-hutchh/validate-rule/README.md

-# validate-rule
+# verification-rule
-Validate Rule for Email or Phone
+Verification Rule for Email or Phone